Suvidnya/Sell2/README.md

 <h2>Logout Functionality</h2>
 <hr/>

-<p>After clicking on the logout button user will be redirected to the login page and the token at the client side will be invalidated.</p>
+<p>After clicking on the logout button user will be redirected to the login page.</p>